sosinitiative/sosinitiative/README.md

 We want our developers to help us make the ecosystem a better place.
 We will make sure that our developers will follow these guidelines.

-- [x] When interacting, be professional, be friendly, follow the code of conduct (if there is none specified follow the  [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)).
+- [x] When interacting, be professional, be friendly, follow the code of conduct. *(when not specified follow [Contributor Covenant](https://www.contributor-covenant.org/version/2/0/code_of_conduct/))*
 - [x] Improve the quality of forums by voting on answers that have helped you.
 - [x] Improve the quality of forums making sure questions won't be left unanswered when you found a solution.
 - [x] When intending to contribute, consult the maintainer before you start, don't waste their time nor your time.